Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Methods

 \subsection{Density-Functional Theory calculations}

-DFT calculations were performed using the FHI-aims software package (version 221103) \cite{Blum2009}, employing the PBE0 hybrid exchange-correlation functional \cite{Adamo1999} combined with the Many-Body Dispersion (MBD) correction scheme to account for long-range van der Waals interactions \cite{Tkatchenko2012, Ambrosetti2014}.
-For geometry optimizations and energy evaluations, "tight" numerical settings were applied to small organic molecules, "intermediate" settings were used for the larger AceAla\textsubscript{15}NMe peptide and the Ace-$\beta$-sheet-NMe dimer and monomer (residues 327 to 333) of p53 system to balance accuracy and computational cost.
+DFT calculations were performed using the FHI-aims software package (version 250320) \cite{Blum2009}, employing the PBE0 hybrid exchange-correlation functional \cite{Adamo1999} combined with the Many-Body Dispersion (MBD) correction scheme to account for long-range van der Waals interactions \cite{Tkatchenko2012, Ambrosetti2014} and using ORCA 6.0.0 \cite{ORCA6} with the $\omega$B97M-V fucntional.
+For geometry optimizations and energy evaluations, FHI-aims "tight" numerical settings and ORCA def2-TZVPD bases were applied to small organic molecules, "intermediate" settings were used for the larger AceAla\textsubscript{15}NMe peptide and the Ace-$\beta$-sheet-NMe dimer and monomer (residues 327 to 333) of p53 system to balance accuracy and computational cost.
 Due to the high computational expense, the p53 monomer was computed at the PBE+MBD \cite{Perdew1996} level of theory using “light” settings.